Holme Valley Mountain Rescue Team: Team equipment

-The Holme Valley MRT owns and maintains a great deal of specialist equipment.
-This needs to be constantly checked and replaced to meet regulations and this process accounts for a very large proportion of the team's expenditure.
-The team runs two vehicles.
-A long wheelbase Land Rover Defender, and a Vauxhall Movano van.
-Both vehicles are registered ambulances and are fitted with blue strobes.
-They each carry medical and communications equipment, as well as 'party kits' - equipment taken out by each hill party to aid in the initial stabilisation of a casualty, before more specialised equipment can be brought to the scene.
+All vehicles are registered ambulances and are fitted with blue strobes.
+They each carry medical and communications equipment, as well as 'party kits' – equipment taken out by each hill party to aid in the initial stabilisation of a casualty, before more specialised equipment can be brought to the scene.

+The specialist control vehicle (Mobile 2) contains, in addition to the above, additional radio equipment, computer equipment and welfare items and is typically deployed on long engagements, such as searches.

+A long wheelbase Land Rover Defender, and a Vauxhall Movano van were previously used by the team but have now been retired.